 How to Make a Beef Tenderloin Roast

-1. When it comes to starting this recipe you want to truss the meat using butcher’s twine.
+- When it comes to starting this recipe you want to truss the meat using butcher’s twine, see the above video for how to truss.
 This helps to seal in the juices while it is roasting making it extremely tender and flavorful.

-4. Yes, you read the recipe right it cooks in the oven at 275° for 25 to 30 minutes for a beautiful medium-rare internal temperature.
+- Yes, you read the recipe right it cooks in the oven at 275° for 20 to 25 minutes for a beautiful medium-rare internal temperature.
 If you get a good sear on it then that is all the oven temperature you need.

 Reheating your steak will 100% cause it to increase in internal temperature most likely past medium and into medium-well.